Veterans' Health Advisory Panel

 - Deputy-Director General Sector Capability & Implementation (Ministry of Health, 2012 to mid-2016)

-- management roles in health sector including CEO (Compass Health & other Primary Health Organisations, from 1993)
+- management roles in the health sector including CEO (Compass Health & other Primary Health Organisations, from 1993)

 - past governance roles on Capital & Coast District Health Board (member of Executive Management Team); Wellington Free Ambulance, Primary IT, and MATPRO (board director)